raihahahan/portfolio/content/posts/LSM-tree-Key-Value-Store-in-CPP.md

 \
 Merging performs a k-way merge (like merge sort), always preferring values from newer segments when duplicates are found.
 This results in a single clean segment with only the latest values for all keys.

+# Caveat: Deleting records with tombstone values

+To delete a record, we need to append a special deletion record to the data file called a tombstone.
+Below is a summary of the behaviour:

+\
+1\.
+On Delete

+* Append a tombstone record ("\x01\_\_TOMBSTONE\_\_") to the WAL and insert it into the Memtable: wal.append(WalRecord{OpType::DELETE, key, ""}); memTable.put(key, TOMBSTONE);

+\
+2\.
+On Flush

+* Treat tombstone values like normal key-values during flush.
+* Tombstones are written to SSTable segments and indexed.

+\
+3\.
+On Get

+* From Memtable: If value is a tombstone, return std::nullopt.
+* From Disk (SegmentManager): Seek and read value.
+If tombstone, return std::nullopt.

+\
+4\.
+On GetRange

+* From Memtable: Skip entries whose value is a tombstone when walking the skiplist.
+* From SegmentManager:  Iterate over indexMap and skip keys with tombstone values during get().

+\
+5\.
+On Compaction

+* Gather all data using index map from segments.
+* Filter out tombstones before writing to the new compacted segment.
+* Rebuild indexMap only with live data.
+* Delete all old segment files.

 # CLI Interface

 The CLI provides an interactive shell to issue commands like: